 The doctor, the lawyer, the teacher, the accountant who had once lived on the same block as the janitor and the factory worker now lived in a different zip code.
 They had attended the same church.
 Their children had played in the same parks.
 Now they shopped at different stores and inhabited a different social world.
 The child growing up in Englewood or East Baltimore or the Ninth Ward no longer saw adults who had navigated the path from poverty to stability.
 They saw, instead, an environment in which the most visible models of success were the drug dealer with the new car and the rapper on the television screen.

 The Black tax.
 The Black professionals who remain connected to their communities are already stretched to the breaking point.
 The phenomenon sociologists call “the Black tax” is not a metaphor — it is a documented reality.
-Successful Black individuals bear a disproportionate burden of:
+Successful Black individuals bear a disproportionate burden of the following.

 - Community service and volunteer labor